aburch/simutrans/README.md

 You will also need pkgconfig (Unix) or [vcpkg](https://github.com/Microsoft/vcpkg) (Microsoft Visual C++)

-- MSVC: Copy install-building-libs-{architecture}.bat to the vcpkg folder and run it.
+- MSVC: Should compile the needed libraries automatically, if VCPKG is installed.
+Alternative, copy install-building-libs-{architecture}.bat to the vcpkg folder and run it.
+- MSYS2: Run [setup-mingw.sh] (tools/setup-mingw.sh) to get the libraries and set up the environment.
-- MSYS2/Ubuntu/Debian: Run [setup-development.sh](./setup-development.sh) to get the libraries and set up the environment.
+- Ubuntu/Debian: Run [setup-debian.sh] (tools/setup-debian.sh) to get the libraries and set up the environment.
 - Linux: Use [pkgs.org](https://pkgs.org/) to search for development libraries available in your package manager.
-- Mac: Install libraries via [Homebrew](https://brew.sh/).
+- Mac: Install libraries via [Homebrew] (https://brew.sh/).
+Some guidance can be found in the github directory.

 ### 2.3) Compiling

 Go to the source code directory of simutrans (simutrans/trunk if you downloaded from svn).
 You have three build systems to choose from: make, MSVC, and CMake.
-We recommend make or MSVC for debug builds.
+We recommend make or MSVC for debug builds, cmake for MacOS and Android.

 Compiling will give you only the executable, you still need a Simutrans installation to run the program.
 You can start simutrans with `-use_workdir` to point it to an existing installation.